-Beyond that, these are some worthwhile new additions to the card.
-The best of the best is clearly earning 3x points on dining, as that’s a marked improvement – in fact, it puts it on par with the far-more-expensive Chase Sapphire Reserve card.
+These are some worthwhile new additions to the card.
+The best of the best is clearly earning 3x points on dining, as that's a marked improvement – in fact, it puts it on par with the far-more-expensive Chase Sapphire Reserve card.
 Earning 3x on online grocery orders and streaming platforms is a nice boost, too.

 While earning 5x on travel booked through the Chase travel portal is a nice perk on paper, it's still not a wise move.
 Unless you're booking flights for free using your Chase points, you're much better off booking directly with the airline to avoid the headaches of dealing with a third party when problems arise.
 All other travel bookings with your Preferred Card will still earn 2x.